PoisotLab/ms_metaweb_transfer/README.md

 Specifically, our approach can be summarized as follows: from the known network in Europe, we use a truncated Singular Value Decomposition [t-SVD;
-@Halko2011FinStr] to generate latent traits representing a low-dimensional embedding of the network; these traits give an unbiased estimate of the node's position in the latent feature spaces.
-Then, we map these latent traits onto a reference phylogeny (other distance-based measures of species proximity that allow for the inference of features in the latent space can be used, for example the dissimilarity in functional traits).
+@Halko2011FinStr] to generate latent traits representing a low-dimensional embedding of the network.
+As an aside, most ecologists are indirectly familiar with SVD: Principal Component Analysis is a special case of SVD, which is more sensitive to numerical instabilities [see notably @Shlens2014TutPri].
+The latnet traits give an unbiased estimate of the node's position in the latent feature spaces and can be mapped onto a reference phylogeny (other distance-based measures of species proximity that allow for the inference of features in the latent space can be used, for example the dissimilarity in functional traits).
 Based on the reconstructed latent traits for species in the destination species pool, a Random Dot Product Graph model [hereafter RDPG; @Young2007RanDot] predicts the interaction between species through a function of the nodes' features through matrix multiplication.
 Thus, from latent traits and node position, we can infer interactions.

 The method we develop is, ecologically speaking, a "black box", *i.e.* an algorithm that can be understood mathematically, but whose component parts are